Remember When Trump Moved to Revoke Dodd-Frank Investor Protections

 0

-Today’s announcement is the culmination of hundreds of millions of dollars spent on lobbying by key elements of the financial industry that have been promoting legislative, regulatory and legal campaigns designed to denigrate any benefits to customer-investors.
-This includes a decades-long powerful campaign by well-financed financial trade groups, using weak and false arguments about the burden of regulation, higher compliance expenses and making financial advice inaccessible to low-income clients, to derail any pro-investor actions from the U.S. Department of Labor or any other agency at the state and federal levels.
+This included a decades-long powerful campaign by well-financed financial trade groups, using weak and false arguments about the burden of regulation, higher compliance expenses, and making financial advice inaccessible to low-income clients to derail any pro-investor actions from the U.S. Department of Labor or any other agency at the state and federal levels.

 …the financial services and global banking industry are broken and have an inbred, institutionalized distain for their own customers.

-What’s more, these recent actions are not isolated.
-They are part of the ongoing campaign to ignore any admission that the financial services and global banking industry are broken and have an inbred, institutionalized distain for their own customers.
+What’s more, those actions were not isolated.
+They were part of the ongoing campaign to ignore any admission that the financial services and global banking industry are broken and have an innate, institutionalized disdain for their customers.

 Trump-Proof Your 401(k) by Asking These Questions To Your Advisor and Employer